philyboysmith/wsrt/content/collections/pages/soil-smart.md

         content:
           -
             type: text
-            text: 'We are working with five dedicated “Soil SmART farmers” to develop and test a soil health toolkit for agricultural soils.
+            text: 'We are working with five dedicated “Soil SmARt farmers” to develop and test a soil health toolkit for agricultural soils.
 So far, we have evaluated the most important soil metrics to measure and developed a Soil SmARt Toolkit which contains the tests; pH, water infiltration, visual evaluation of soil structure (VESS), soil texture (jar and hand texturing), Solvita soil respiration, earthworm counts, soil nutrients, bury your undies, and a slake test. '
       -
         type: paragraph
         content: